SCOPE OF THIS CHAPTER

 Placement Coordination will then undertake a search for a placement, available options will be considered with the allocated social worker, team manager and colleagues in Education and Health.

-Once a placement is identified and agreed between Placement Co-ordination and the social worker, the detail will be added to the request for resource form and be tabled at the next weekly Joint Resource Panel meeting for ratification.
+Once a placement is identified and agreed between Placement Co-ordination and the social worker, the detail will be added to the request for resource form and be tabled at the next weekly Complex Cases Panel meeting for ratification.

-The Joint Resource Panel (JRP) meets every Thursday to agree timely and integrated plans for children and young people following assessments for:
+The Complex Cases Panel (CCP) meets every Thursday to agree timely and integrated plans for children and young people following assessments for: